anytizer/ocunit/README.md

 on [PHPUnit](https://phpunit.de).

 __WARNING__: Never execute these tests against your live database or __in server environment__.
-It is likely to overwrite the product information, pricing, images, currencies, session, emails, passwords and more.
+It is likely to overwrite the product information, pricing, images, currencies, customers, users, session, emails, passwords and more.
 The database may never return to its original state.

-Always duplicate your OpenCart database for use in demo mode.
+Always clone your OpenCart database for use with OCUnit.

 ![Sample Output](sample-output.png)

-Tests have been now separated to [admin](./admin/cases) and [catalog](./catalog/cases) and [business](./business/cases/) to match the nature of OpenCart.

 **Disclaimer Story**: This project is NOT about developing the [core OpenCart](https://github.com/opencart/opencart), but the implementation of OpenCart to run a store.
 Hence, please do not expect a code coverage test for OpenCart.